 - Tap Sources on the bottom tab menu bar

 - Scroll down and tap the name of the app (iCardio, iRunner, iBiker, etc)

 You can review or change any read and write settings from there at any time.

-If you are paired with the Health app using the steps above, then after you complete a workout or enter data, it will be shared with Apple Health and stored there for review.
-However, Fitdigits will not send historical data or data pulled from partners (such as steps from Fitbit) to Apple Health.
+If you are paired with the Health app using the steps above, after you complete an activity, it will be shared with Apple’s Health app and stored there for review.

 Fitdigits is excited about the possibilities Apple Health offers, and we will continue to evolve our integration and functionality as Apple does the same.

 If you see a difference in Active Calories posted to the Apple Activity app and what is shared to Apple Health, this article on the subject is quite helpful (here).